ArturWincenciak/Async-Await-in-IL-Code/README.md

 Within the repository, you will find pairs of implementations demonstrating this concept.
 Each pair consists of an implementation using `async/await` and its equivalent representation in IL code, denoted by the suffix "Il" at the end of a class name.

+In addition to the pairs of implementations, the repository also contains the file `ConwayCleanCode` class, which is a refactored version with the goal of improving readability for humans.
+While this implementation may be less efficient, it serves as a demonstration of the logic and intent behind the IL code generated during compilation.

 # Output

 ```